Use GitHub Copilot to Supercharge Your Coding in VS Code

 Understanding & Review

-• Ask Copilot Chat to explain if you're unsure
+• Ask Copilot Chat to explain if unsure

 Automated Validation